Axiverse Lampposts: Field ranges and couplings

 i.e.\ $\bm Q_i$ is the matrix whose rows are the first $i$ vectors $\bm\rho_1,\dots,\bm\rho_i$.
 While many equivalent descriptions exist, the ratio-of-volumes form is particularly convenient for analytic calculations.

 Under simplifying assumptions about the underlying distribution of parameters, we can now derive analytic expressions for the statistical properties of the axion field ranges $f_{{\rm GS},i}=1/|\bm\rho_{i\perp}|$.
-A particularly convenient example is a Gaussian ensemble with mean zero and standard deviation $\sigma_r$ for the instanton charges in the fundamental basis,
+For the main-text illustration, we specialize to a Gaussian ensemble with mean zero and standard deviation $\sigma_r$ for the instanton charges in the fundamental basis,

 with independent draws across $i$.
+This should be understood as a simple example rather than a necessary assumption: in the more general treatment of \cref{app:General_Statistics}, the charge-vector lengths may be fixed independently, while only the orientations are taken to be i.i.d.
 Although $[\bm r_i]_j$ is formally continuous in this approximation, we find that the resulting predictions remain accurate when one rounds $[\bm r_i]_j$ to the nearest integer, even for $\sigma^2<1$ (corresponding to sparse $\mathcal{O}(1)$ charges) as illustrated in \cref{fig:GS_isotropic}.

 We work in the kinetic eigenbasis, $\bm \rho_i = \bm D_K^{-1}\bm R_K^T \bm r_i$, so the components of $\bm\rho_i$ are Gaussian with variances set by the kinetic eigenvalues,

 We then make the following mean-field approximation, which we find accurately reproduces the mean behavior of the GS decay constants: